Paraphrastic Representations at Scale: Results

 \paragraph{Cross-Lingual Semantic Similarity.} The results for the non-English and cross-lingual semantic similarity evaluation are shown in Table~\ref{table:crosslingual-sts}.
 From the results, our model again outperforms all prior work using sentence embeddings.
 The only systems that have better performance are the top (non-embedding based) systems from SemEval 2017 for Spanish-English.\footnote{The top systems for this task used supervision and relied on state-of-the-art translation models to first translate the non-English sentences to English.}

 \paragraph{Bitext Mining.}

-The results on the Tatoeba bitext mining task from \citet{artetxe2018massively} are shown in Table~\ref{tab:mining}.
+The results on the Tatoeba bitext mining task from \citet{artetxe-schwenk-2019-massively} are shown in Table~\ref{tab:mining}.
 The results show that our embeddings are competitive, but have slightly higher error rates than LASER.
-The models are so close that the difference in error rate for the two models across the 6 evaluations is 0.23, corresponding to a difference of about 2 mismatched sentence pairs per dataset.
+The models are so close that the difference in error rate for the two models across the 6 evaluations is 0.2, corresponding to a difference of about 2 mismatched sentence pairs per dataset.
+LaBSE performs a bit better, but was trained on much more data then both LASER and our method.
 We also compare to mBART, XLM-R, and CRISS.\footnote{Results are copied from~\cite{tran2020cross}.}

 This bitext mining result is in contrast to the results on cross-lingual semantic similarity, suggesting that our embeddings account for a less literal semantic similarity, making them more adept at detecting paraphrases but slightly weaker at identifying translations.
 It is also worth noting that LASER was trained on Tatoeba data outside the test sets, which could also account for some of the slight improvement over our model.